uber/piranha/experimental/rule_inference/README.md

 # PiranhaAgent

-PiranhaAgent uses OpenAI's GPT-4 model to infer piranha rules from code examples.
+PiranhaAgent uses a static inference algorithm and OpenAI's GPT-4 model to generate human-like piranha rules from code examples.
 It generates these rules in TOML format, which can be applied to refactor other parts of the codebase.

 ## Install